dsikkema/playdo/TECHNICAL_NOTES.md

 2. **UserRepository** - This component manages database operations for users:
    - Create, read, update, and delete operations for users
-   - Password hashing and verification using Argon2
    - Case-insensitive email uniqueness validation
    - Username uniqueness validation

+3. **UserService** - This component handles user authentication and management:
+   - User creation with password hashing
+   - User login and authentication
+   - User updates with validation
+   - Password complexity validation (via the validators module)
+   - Uniqueness validation for email and username
+   - Password hashing and verification using Argon2
+   - Serves as central point for all user-related operations

+4. **Validators Module** - Provides standalone validation functions:
+   - Password complexity validation (12+ characters, mix of letters and numbers)
+   - Reusable across different parts of the application

-3. **CLI Tool** - A command-line interface for user management:
+5. **CLI Tool** - A command-line interface for user management:
    - Create users with secure password handling
    - List all users
    - Get user details by ID, username, or email